toludwig/golden-lemurs/docs/cnn.md

 ## Word Vectors and the intuition behind them

-Linguists don't work with images but with corpuses, i.e. huge amounts of real world text.
+Linguists don't work with images but with corpora, i.e. huge amounts of real world text.
 Why not think of words as vectors (coordinate lists) within the _n_-dimensional corpus space?
 Note that the space would be a discrete one, it contains only its words but nothing 'in between'.
 However, what we want is a continuous vector space of words.
 Also, we want it to have